The Macroeconomic Goals That Clash

 A country rapidly industrialises, building factories, increasing production, and watching its GDP climb.
 Everyone's buying new cars and the latest gadgets.
 Economic indicators are flashing green... but so are the rivers from chemical pollution.

-Fast forward to today: China's economic miracle has lifted millions out of poverty, but at a massive environmental cost.
+IB Economics Real-life Example: Fast forward to today and China's economic miracle has lifted millions out of poverty, but at a massive environmental cost.
 Beijing residents sometimes need to wear masks just to go outside (and not the COVID kind).

 The sustainable approach is gaining momentum globally.
 Even fast fashion brands like H&M and Zara (despite valid criticisms) are introducing recycling programs and more sustainable materials.
-Tesla has forced traditional car manufacturers to go electric faster than they'd planned.
+Tesla, although facing stiff competition and decreasing in market share now in 2025 thanks to Chinese companies, was the company that forced traditional car manufacturers to go electric faster than they'd planned, and a real market changer.

 As Gen Z consumers (that's you lot), your purchasing choices are reshaping industries.
 When you choose brands with solid environmental credentials, you're voting with your wallet for a different kind of growth.